You are here

-CVI is the most common diagnosis for children with serious visual impairment in industrialized countries.
-Even though the eyes of people with CVI are functional, their brains aren't able to process what they see due to damage to the posterior cortical pathway, the part of the brain responsible for vision.
+Cortical visual impairment (CVI) is the most common diagnosis for children with serious visual impairment in industrialized countries.
+Those with CVI can’t process what they see due to damage to the visual processing areas of the brain.

+Bohil says evidence has shown that visually stimulating interventions can improve visual recognition in clients with CVI.
 "The eye gaze research is used as an intervention method," he explains.
-"The idea is to increase stimuli to help clients develop visual processing so they can make sense of the world."
+"The idea is to enhance their visual environment to increase their visual processing so they can make sense of the world."

 During their sessions at the Robert F. Pierce Speech-Language-Hearing Clinic clients are asked to look at a digital screen and use their eyes to complete different tasks.
 All the while, their gaze is tracked with the latest technological tools.

 It starts with simple exercises like looking at a red ball on a computer screen.
 Eventually, clients may be able to use their eyes to play interactive games and engage in more sophisticated activities.

 Demonstrating the effectiveness of the clinic's interventions for CVI through quantitative data has been a challenge since each individual responds differently to various forms of technology.
 "There have been a lot of roadblocks but we have also learned a lot," says Bohil, who has presented the research at national conferences and in Japan.

 Bohil points to a marked improvement in one particular client over the last couple of years.
 After trying out a few different forms of technology with the child, they've found an interactive tool that's producing measurable results.
 The team is working to find a reliable communication method for the client, combining vocalizations with eye gaze activated, symbol-based communication software.

 Watching the client's evolution has been affirming for Bohil, who has long been interested in language and communication.
 A non-traditional student, he studied Japanese at Michigan State University and then spent time working as a linguist in the Air Force.